ECisneros20/Thesis/README.md

 # Thesis

 ## Description
-It contains the simulations of the mobile robot developed in my thesis.
+This repository contains the simulations of the mobile robot developed in my thesis.
 It uses the world from [1].

 ## Installation